paulcockrell/mHUD/README.md

 ```

 # Debug
-You can debug in the Chrome browser, while your phone is connected with the app running
+You can debug in the Chrome browser, while your phone is connected with the app running.

 Point Chrome to chrome://inspect/#devices